 It’s also common for labs to offer a tiered structure based on the level of service you select.
 You might see options like Classic, Plus, or Elite, each corresponding to different turnaround times or materials.
 This model gives you the flexibility to match the lab service to the specific needs of a case.
 A straightforward single crown might be perfect for a classic tier, while a more esthetically demanding anterior case could benefit from an elite level of service.
 Keep in mind that some higher-tier options may not be available for all product categories, particularly with removables.

-Custom Quotes for Complex Cases
+Custom Quotes for Your Toughest Cases

 For more involved cases, a standard fee list might not apply.
 When you’re planning complex dental procedures, labs will typically provide a custom quote.
 The final lab charge can be influenced by several factors, including the intricacy of the work and the specific materials required to achieve the best outcome.
 This is especially true for full-arch restorations.
 Getting a custom quote ensures the lab fully understands the case requirements and provides an accurate cost breakdown before work begins.
 Remember, these quotes cover the lab’s work, not your own chairside fees.